I was there when Venezuelans buried ex-President Carlos Andrés Pérez

-This I believe: "Always go to the funeral."
-This philosophy took my co-counsel, Alex Gonzalez, and me to Caracas, Venezuela where we witnessed first hand the fruit of our labor in this high profile case: thousands of ordinary Venezuelans, jubilantly taking to the streets, welcoming home the remains of their ex-president, Carlos Andrés Pérez.
-Our clients, President Pérez's widow, Blanca de Pérez, and her children, beamed with pride and satisfaction as he was finally laid to rest in his native soil after months of heated litigation in Miami.
+This I believe: “Always go to the funeral.”
+This philosophy took me to Caracas, Venezuela where I witnessed first hand thousands of ordinary Venezuelans, jubilantly taking to the streets, welcoming home the remains of their ex-president, Carlos Andrés Pérez, seen by many as a symbol of opposition to the Chavez regime.
+My clients, President Pérez’s widow, Blanca de Pérez, and her children, beamed with pride and satisfaction as he was finally laid to rest in his native soil after months of heated litigation in Miami.

-From the start, every court appearance in this case drew multiple reporters and camera crews, reporting the story both domestically and internationally, in English and Spanish [see, e.g., NYT coverage hereWSJ coverage hereEl Universal coverage hereEl Nuevo Herald coverage hereFOX News coverage here].
-For a complete set of AP photographs of the case click here.
+From the start, every court appearance in this case drew multiple reporters and camera crews, reporting the story both domestically and internationally, in English and Spanish, including by the NYTs and WSJ.

 Here's an excerpt from a piece in the Miami Herald, Venezuelans mourn former president Perez, reporting on President Pérez's final burial in Venezuela: